gopisanto/optiopay/README.md

 # This project is a Calulator for Decimals to Roman numbers and vice versa

+To run the project, please navigate to project folder and run below steps

+1) npm install
+2) npm start
+3) open web browser and type http://localhost:3000

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).